bronzehedwick/chrisdeluca/content/article/why-i-started-buying-records.md

 off the shelf, carefully extracting the record, delicately placing it on the spindle, cleaning and wiping for dust as necessary.

-It's like worshiping at an alter, except instead of having to confess your sins you get to dance.
+It's like worshiping at an altar, except instead of having to confess your sins you get to dance.

 ## You own them